google-ai-edge/mediapipe/mediapipe/docs/examples.md

 ### Multi-Hand Tracking on Desktop with Webcam

-[Multi-Hand Tracking on Desktop with Webcam](./multi_hand_tracking_desktop.md) shows how to use MediaPipe with a TFLite model for multi-hand tracking on desktop using CPU or GPU with live video from a webcam.
+[Multi-Hand Tracking on Desktop with Webcam](./multi_hand_tracking_desktop.md) shows how to use MediaPipe with TFLite models for multi-hand tracking on desktop using CPU or GPU with live video from a webcam.

 *   [Desktop GPU](./multi_hand_tracking_desktop.md)
 *   [Desktop CPU](./multi_hand_tracking_desktop.md)